-Nothing can be more annoying than a slow and lagging mouse, especially when you are inspired to try out something new or working under pressure to meet a deadline.
+Nothing can be more annoying than having to work with a slow and lagging mouse, especially when you are trying to meet a deadline and working under pressure to get things done on your MacBook.

 Fix Slow and Lagging Mouse on Mac